 On May 19, Pier 1 Imports announced that instead of closing half their stores forever, they were calling it quits and that all 950 stores would be closing.

-3. Stage Stores, which owns Gordmans, Bealls, and Goody’s, began liquidating 550 stores in May.
+2. Stage Stores, which owns Gordmans, Bealls, and Goody’s, has closed all 700 locations.

 After Papyrus filed bankruptcy in January, they announced that a total of 254 stores, 178 of those in the U.S., would close in 2020.